Kerosene

 Kerosene is a versatile, combustible oil developed in the 19th century, originally used to fuel lamps before the advent of electricity.
 Today, it remains a valuable fuel for outdoor lamps, indoor heaters with proper ventilation, and other applications like cooking and emergency heating.

 A clear, low-viscosity liquid distilled from petroleum, kerosene burns hot and bright but can produce soot and odor, depending on the grade.
-While several grades are available, 1-K kerosene is the most widely used due to its high refinement and clean-burning properties.
+While several grades are available, 1-K kerosene is the most widely used due to its high refinement and relatively clean-burning properties.
 The primary advantage of 1-K kerosene is its low sulfur content, which minimizes odor, smoke, and soot production, making it safer and more efficient for various uses.

 Indoor Use